SystemsApproach/aether-onramp/README.md

 Note that once you configure your cluster to use Fleet to deploy the Kubernetes applications (e.g., ROC, Monitoring, SD-Core), the "clean" targets in the Makefile will no longer work correctly: Fleet will persist in reinstalling any namespaces that have been deleted.
-You have to instead first uninstall Fleet by typing:
+You first have to uninstall Fleet by typing:

 ```
     make fleet-clean